James Gascoyne-Cecil, 4th Marquess of Salisbury: Political career

 As a teenager he accompanied his father to the 1876–1877 Constantinople Conference and a year later to the Congress of Berlin.

 Lord Cranborne sat as Conservative Member of Parliament for Darwen, then called North-East Lancashire, from 1885 to 1892.
 He lost his seat at the general election of the latter year.
 He was elected for Rochester at a by-election in 1893, continuing as MP there until 1903, when he succeeded his father and was elevated to the House of Lords.

 On 29 October 1892, Lord Cranborne was appointed lieutenant-colonel of the 4th (Militia) Battalion, Bedfordshire Regiment, (formerly the Hertfordshire Militia) of which his father was Honorary Colonel and was in command when the battalion saw active service in South Africa from March to November 1900, during the Second Boer War.
 The battalion, numbering 24 officers and 483 men, left Queenstown on 27 February in the transport Goorkha, with Lord Cranborne as the senior officer in command, arriving in Cape Town the following month.
 He received the Queen's South Africa Medal and was appointed a Companion of the Order of the Bath (CB) for his service during the war.
 In July 1902 he received the Honorary Freedom of the borough of Hertford in recognition of his service during the war.
 He was still in command of the battalion on the outbreak of World War I. He was also Colonel of the wartime Hertfordshire Volunteer Regiment and Hon Col of the 4th Battalion, Essex Regiment, of the Territorial Force.
 Lord Salisbury was ADC to Edward VII, and George V until 1929.

-He served under his father and then his cousin Arthur Balfour as Parliamentary Under-Secretary of State for Foreign Affairs from 1900 to 1903, under Balfour as Lord Privy Seal from 1903 to 1905, and as Lord President of the Board of Trade in 1905.
+He served under his father and then his cousin Arthur Balfour as Parliamentary Under-Secretary of State for Foreign Affairs from 1900 to 1903, under Balfour as Lord Privy Seal from 1903 to 1905, and as President of the Board of Trade in 1905.
 In 1903 he was sworn of the Privy Council.
 In December 1908, he was appointed a deputy lieutenant of Hertfordshire.
 From 1906, following his uncle, he served as Chairman of the Canterbury House of Laymen.